Direct limits for scalar field dark matter from a gravitational-wave detector: Methods

 with $T_\mathrm{DFT}=\tau_\text{coh}(f)$, where $a^k(f)$ is thus the complex spectral estimate at frequency $f$ for the $k^\text{th}$ subsegment.
 Frequency points are chosen by dividing the interval between the chosen minimum frequency (50~Hz) and the Nyquist frequency ($\approx8.2$~kHz) by the DM linewidth, and then rounding the resulting number of bins to the nearest integer to set the final frequency points and bin widths.
 The absolute squared magnitudes $|a^k(f)|^2$ are averaged over the subsegments to obtain the power spectrum

 where $C$ is a normalisation factor.
+The spectra used in the analysis were made with a bin width equal to the expected linewidth of galactic DM ($\Delta \omega /\omega\approx10^{-6}$, see \cite{derevianko_detecting_2018}).
 The amplitude spectrum $A(f)= \sqrt{P(f)}$ created in this way comprises $\approx5\cdot10^6$ frequency bins between 50 Hz and 6 kHz.

-The SNR for DM signals in such a spectrum is optimal given a certain amount of data (see \ref{sec:methodval}), and can only be further improved by analysing more data, which allows for more averaging thus decreasing the variance of the spectrum proportional to the inverse of the square root of the amount of data, such that the sensitivity approaches the noise floor.
+The SNR for galactic DM signals in such a spectrum is optimal given a certain amount of data (see Sec.~\ref{sec:methodval}), and can only be further improved by analysing more data.
+Additional data would allow for more averaging, which decreases the variance of the spectrum as the square root of the amount of data, such that the sensitivity approaches the noise floor.
 The noise floor can be lowered using longer DFT lengths at the cost of reduced SNR, but this is subject to severely diminishing returns; the sensitivity can only be improved by a factor proportional to the fourth root of the amount of data needed \cite{derevianko_detecting_2018} (and the computation time scales with the product of DFT length and the amount of data \cite{trobs_improved_2006}).
-Computation times for the spectra used in this work are $\sim 10$~s per frequency bin for each $\sim 10^5$~s data set.
+Computation times for the spectra used in this work are ${\sim 10}$~s per frequency bin for each ${\sim 10^5}$~s data set, or ${\sim10^4}$~CPU hours per spectrum.